Explore splendid nature and rich culture-Biking Kathmandu-Chitwan-Pokhara

 Choosing Nepal Sanctuary Treks for your Naar to Upper Mustang Trek means not only experiencing a breathtaking Himalayan adventure but also supporting responsible tourism and sustainable practices.

-Note: below trekking hours, altitudes and distances are approximate, and absolutely for general ideas only.
+Note: Below Naar to Upper Mustang Trek’s hours, altitudes and distances are approximate, and absolutely for the general idea only.

 Island Peak Expedition